New Technology Unlocking a Vast Resource

 The lithium contained within the lithium-enriched brine exists 2,500 meters below the surface and beneath the buoyant oil and gas accumulations throughout the entire reservoir.
 The reservoir allows for large quantities of fluid to be trapped in the rock and can move large volumes of liquid to the surface.
 A single vertical well could produce up to 20,500 cubic meters of water per day.
 Historical testing for lithium in the reservoir returned anomalous lithium values up to 140 milligrams per liter lithium throughout the formation water.

 The brine within the reservoir also reaches temperatures between 70 degrees and 100 degrees Celsius.
 The temperature of the brine could be useful for generating geothermal electricity which can help decrease E3 Metals’ power costs and environmental impacts.

-E3 Metals has developed three mineral resources on its Leduc reservoir exploration permit area totaling 6.7 million tonnes lithium carbonate equivalent.
-In the Clearwater resource area alone, the Leduc Reservoir can deliver enough brine to support a 50,000-tonne lithium LiOH operation for up to 35 years
+E3 Metals has developed three mineral resources on its Leduc reservoir exploration permit area totalling 6.7 million tonnes lithium carbonate equivalent.
+In the Clearwater resource area alone, the Leduc Reservoir can deliver enough brine to support a 50,000-tonne lithium hydroxide operation for up to 35 years.

-E3 Metals is currently developing a direct brine lithium extraction pilot plant to demonstrate that the company’s technology is capable of producing large volumes of highly-concentrated lithium-enriched feedstock from Alberta brine.
-The goal of the pilot plant will be to provide a design basis for a commercial production facility.
-Lithium enriched concentrate produced at the pilot plant will be sent for further refinement into lithium hydroxide or pure lithium carbonate.
+E3 Metals is currently developing towards the goal of a direct brine lithium extraction pilot plant to demonstrate that the company’s technology is capable of producing large volumes of highly concentrated lithium-enriched feedstock from Alberta brine.
+The goal of the pilot plant is to provide a design basis for a commercial production facility.
+Lithium enriched concentrate produced at the pilot plant is expected to be sent for further refinement into lithium hydroxide or pure lithium carbonate.

 Chris Doornbos, P.Geo., B.Sc.
 (Hons) — President, CEO and Director